Feasibility and Regularity Analysis of Safe Stabilizing Controllers under Uncertainty: Design and Regularity Analysis of Controllers Satisfying SOCCs

+Note that the reformulation~\eqref{eq:squared-st-sf-socp} in the proof of Proposition~\ref{prop:lipschitz-clf-cbf-socp} by squaring the constraints is done purely for analysis purposes and does not have to be done in practice when solving~\eqref{eq:st-sf-socp}.

+\begin{remark}\longthmtitle{Not-locally Lipschitz example without independence of gradients} {\rm \cite{SMR:82} introduces an example of a parametric quadratic program with strongly convex objective function, smooth objective function and constraints, and for which Slater's condition holds for all values of the parameter.
+Moreover, the parametric optimizer of this problem is shown to be not locally Lipschitz.
+Since the parametric QP presented by Robinson is a particular case of~\eqref{eq:st-sf-socp}, it also provides an example as to why the extra condition on the set~\eqref{eq:G-G1-G2} being linearly independent is necessary in order to guarantee local Lipschitzness of $u^*$.
+The recent note~\citep{PM-AA-JC:23-scl} explores in detail the regularity properties of parametric optimization problems satisfying conditions similar to those of Robinson's counterexample. } \demo \end{remark}

-As a consequence of Proposition~\ref{prop:lipschitz-clf-cbf-socp}, we conclude that if $\nabla V$, the estimates $\hat{f}$, $\hat{g}$, $\hat{h}$, $\widehat{\nabla h}$, and worst-case error bounds (resp. means and variances) that appear in~\eqref{eq:socc-worst-case} (resp.~\eqref{eq:socc-gp}) are twice continuously differentiable and the conditions~\eqref{eq:small-errors-compat} (resp.~\eqref{eq:small-vars}) hold, then the corresponding CLF-CBF-SOCP controller is locally Lipschitz, safe, and stabilizing.
+As a consequence of Proposition~\ref{prop:lipschitz-clf-cbf-socp}, we conclude that if the estimates $\hat{f}$, $\hat{g}$, $\hat{h}$, $\widehat{\nabla h}$, $\hat{V}$, $\widehat{\nabla V}$ and worst-case error bounds (resp. means and variances) that appear in~\eqref{eq:socc-worst-case} (resp.~\eqref{eq:socc-gp}) are twice continuously differentiable and the conditions~\eqref{eq:small-errors-compat} (resp.~\eqref{eq:small-vars}) hold, then the corresponding CLF-CBF-SOCP controller is point-Lipschitz.
+We also note that the condition that the vectors in~\eqref{eq:G-G1-G2} are linearly independent corresponds to the Linear Independence Constraint Qualification (LICQ)~\cite[Definition 2.4]{GS:18} for problem~\eqref{eq:squared-st-sf-socp}.

-Next we provide a formula, inspired by Sontag's universal formula~\cite{EDS:89a}, for a smooth controller satisfying a single SOCC defined by smooth functions.
+Next we provide a formula, inspired by Sontag's universal formula~\citep{EDS:89a}, for a smooth controller satisfying a single SOCC defined by smooth functions.

 \begin{proposition}\longthmtitle{Universal formula for a controller satisfying one SOCC} Let $l \in \mathbb{Z}_{>0}$ and assume $Q:\real^{n}\to\real^{(m+1)\times m}$, $r:\real^n\to\real^{m+1}$, $b:\real^n\to\real^m$, and $c:\real^n\to\real$ are $l$-continuously differentiable on an open set $\Gc\subseteq\real^{n}$.
 Suppose that the SOCC $\norm{Q(x)u+r(x)}\leq b(x)u+c(x)$ is strictly feasible on $\Gc$ and $Q(x)^{T}Q(x)$ is invertible for all $x\in\Gc$.
 Let $\tilde{b}(x) = b(x)(Q^T(x)Q(x))^{-1} Q^{T}(x)$, $\tilde{c}(x) = c(x) - \tilde{b}(x) r(x)$, $\bar{b}(x) = (\norm{\tilde{b}(x)}-1)\norm{\tilde{b}(x)}$, and